-Darwin then explained how functional adaptation was a consequence of many generations of mindless mechanistic interaction between organism and environment combined with differential reproduction.
-Natural selection was an account of the way that variation was ‘selected’, and therefore selected ‘for’, but it did not account for the variation itself.
-Darwin emphasised the long-term interaction of intrinsic (we would say genetic) factors and extrinsic (environmental) factors.
+Darwin then explained how functional adaptation rose out of many generations of mindless mechanistic interaction between organism and environment, combined with differential reproduction.
+Natural selection was an account of the way that variation was ‘selected’ (and therefore selected ‘for’), but it did not account for the variation itself.
+Darwin emphasized the long-term interaction of intrinsic (we would say genetic) factors and extrinsic (environmental) factors.
 In 1868 Darwin wrote ‘The whole subject of inheritance is wonderful‘.
 But neither man provided an answer to what became known as the ‘riddle of heredity’: that would have to wait until the genetic revolution in the 20th century culminating in the deciphering of the genetic code in 1952.

 Darwin had ambiguous feelings about teleology, making various references to final causes but regarding the question of design as ‘insoluble‘.
-In 1874 he concluded a debate with American Christian botanist Asa Gray about design in nature by agreeing that his evolutionary theory reinforced teleology.
+In 1874 he concluded a debate about design in nature that he had with American Christian botanist Asa Gray by agreeing that his evolutionary theory reinforced teleology.
 ‘What you say about teleology pleases me especially, and I do not think any one else has ever noticed the point.
 I have always said you were the man to hit the nail on the head.‘ He also wrote to his lawyer friend Thomas Farrer ‘(I)f we consider the whole universe, the mind refuses to look at it as the outcome of chance – that is, without design or purpose.
-The whole question seems to me insoluble, ….‘
+The whole question seems to me insoluble, . . . ‘

 Paradoxically Darwin could not concede the Aristotelian goal-directed purposiveness of nature even though he had provided compelling evidence of the way it had arisen.
 Purpose and design in Darwin’s day was evidence for God – and that the agnostic Darwin could not countenance.